10 Steps to Your Dream Home – This is How to Self Build Your Own House in 2026

 • Drive round the region looking for potential infill sites, side gardens or unused buildings, and keep an eye on planning applications in your target area.

-• Let friends, family, local pub owners, estate agents etc know you’re searching.
+• Let friends, family, local pub owners, estate agents etc know you’re searching for a plot to build a house on.

-• Keep an eye on planning applications in your target region, too, as applicants could be looking to sell on rather than build themselves.
+• Keep an eye on planning applications in your target region, too, as applicants could be looking to sell on rather than build a house on the land themselves.

-• Remember that you need planning permission in order to self build, so be very careful when considering plots that don’t have consent in place – cheap land is probably too good to be true.
+• Remember that you need planning permission in order to self build a new home, so be very careful when considering plots that don’t have consent in place – cheap land is probably too good to be true.

 • Look out for custom build opportunities, as serviced plots with a specialist developer could take a lot of the time and risk out of the process.